Asphalt Shingle Repair: Signs, Costs & Process

 Anywhere something penetrates your roof, like a vent pipe, skylight, or chimney, there is a potential for leaks.
 These areas are sealed with flashing and caulk, which can degrade over time from sun exposure and weather fluctuations.
 It’s a good idea to visually inspect these seals periodically.
 Look for any signs of cracking, peeling, or gaps in the sealant.
 A failing seal is one of the most common sources of roof leaks, but it’s also one of the easiest to fix when caught early.
 Addressing compromised flashing or sealant is a quick repair that prevents water from getting into your attic and causing hidden damage.

-Monitor for Algae and Mold Growth
+Regularly Check for Algae and Mold Growth

 If you see dark streaks on your roof, you’re likely looking at algae growth.
 While common in humid climates like Kingwood, this algae can shorten your roof’s lifespan by trapping moisture against the shingles.
 This excess moisture can encourage moss and mold to grow, which can lift and degrade the shingles over time.
 You can minimize this by keeping the roof clear of leaves and other organic debris that holds water.
 If you notice significant algae discoloration, it’s a sign that your roof is holding moisture, and it’s worth having it professionally assessed to prevent premature aging of your shingles.